sanikamulik/RedditUserPersona/README.md

     3. Copy the generated key.
     4.  **Important:** For the key to work reliably, you may need to [enable billing on your Google Cloud project](https://cloud.google.com/billing/docs/how-to/enable-billing).
 The cost for this project is negligible.

-### 4. Ensure `template.html` Exists
+### 4. Ensure `index.html` Exists

-This project requires a `template.html` file in the same folder as your notebook.
+This project requires a `index.html` file in the same folder as your notebook.
 This file provides the basic layout for the final output.
 Please ensure you have created it as specified in the project development.

 ---

 ## 💡 How to Run

-1.  **Run the Jupyter Notebook:** Open and execute `persona_generator.ipynb`.
+1.  **Run the Jupyter Notebook:** Open and execute `main.ipynb`.
 2.  **Enter Credentials:** The script will securely prompt you to enter your four API credentials.
 3.  **Enter Reddit URL:** Next, paste the full profile URL of the Reddit user you wish to analyze (e.g., `https://www.reddit.com/user/kojied/`).
 4.  **Process Complete:** The script will print its progress and confirm when it's done.
 5.  **View the Persona:**
     -   Navigate to your project folder.
-    -   Find the newly created file named **`[username]_persona.html`** (e.g., `kojied_persona.html`).
+    -   Find the file named **`index.html`** .
-    -   **Double-click this file.** It will open directly in your web browser, fully rendered.
+    -   Ensure you have **Live Server** extension installed.
+    -   Click **Go Live** at the bottom-right of your screen and view the user persona.

 ---

-## ⚙️ How It Works: The "No-Server" Method

-This project uses a self-contained architecture to avoid the common hassle of running a local server to view the output.

-1. The Python script reads the static `template.html` file.
-2. After the AI generates the persona, the Python script parses this text into a structured JSON format in memory.
-3. This JSON data is then converted into a string and injected directly into a `<script>` tag within the HTML template.
-4. Finally, this complete HTML string—containing the layout, styles, and all its required data—is saved as a new `[username]_persona.html` file.

-When you open this file, the JavaScript reads the data from the embedded `<script>` tag instead of fetching an external file, thus bypassing all browser security restrictions.